JakeSteam/blog-programming/_posts/2018-10-15-displaying-a-no-internet-bar-inside-your-android-app.md

     - 'No Internet'
 ---

-Whilst developing an app, you’re likely to have a strong, reliable data connection at all times.
+Whilst developing an app, you're likely to have a strong, reliable data connection at all times.
 In the real world however, users often will be without connectivity, and your app should react appropriately.

-In this tutorial, a simple animated “No internet is available” bar will be displayed inside the app whilst there is no internet, and disappear when connectivity returns.
+In this tutorial, a simple animated "No internet is available" bar will be displayed inside the app whilst there is no internet, and disappear when connectivity returns.
 An [example no internet bar project](https://github.com/JakeSteam/WarningBarDemo) is available, as well as a [video of the finished implementation](https://www.youtube.com/watch?v=refrQSsaiyc).

 ## Add network state permission

 First, permission to access the network state is needed.
-This permission doesn’t need to be requested at runtime, and just being included in the `AndroidManifest.xml` is sufficient:
+This permission doesn't need to be requested at runtime, and just being included in the `AndroidManifest.xml` is sufficient:

 ```
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />